tzrikka/revchat/docs/workflows/bitbucket.md

 ### Comment Updated

-- If the PR is a draft - abort (ignore this event)
+- If the PR doesn't have a Slack channel - abort (ignore this event)
 - Convert Bitbucket markdown to Slack markdown
 - Identify the corresponding Slack message/reply, and update it
 - Update the Slack channel's bookmarks

 ### Comment Deleted

-- If the PR is a draft - abort (ignore this event)
+- If the PR doesn't have a Slack channel - abort (ignore this event)
 - Identify the corresponding Slack message/reply, and delete it
 - Update the Slack channel's bookmarks

 ### Comment Resolved

-- If the PR is a draft - abort (ignore this event)
+- If the PR doesn't have a Slack channel - abort (ignore this event)
 - Identify the corresponding Slack message
   - Add an :ok: reaction to the message
   - Mention the user and the action in a reply